ThePhenomenon1/IMBD-Database/README.md

 Incidentally, the requests library is integral if you want to build a pure Python Application Programming Interface (API).

+The target here is metadata.
+Metadata is defined as the information that describes and explains data.
+It provides context with details such as the source, type, owner, and relationships to other data sets.
+So, it can help you understand the relevance of a particular data set and guide you on how to use it.

 This is the targeted metadata:

  1. Movie Name